 Start with the core data set

-- Bank and cash data: Operating accounts, reserve accounts, ACH activity, and daily cash movements
+- Bank and cash data: operating accounts, reserve accounts, ACH activity, daily cash movements.

-The first discipline is not dashboard design.
+The first discipline isn't dashboard design.
 It's agreeing on a single source of truth.

 Build a starter KPI package

-Once the data foundation is reliable, start with a compact set of measures leadership will use.
+Once the data foundation is reliable, start with a compact set of measures leadership will actually use.

 | KPI area | Useful starting measures |